MSiestoGarabana/restaurants-app/README.md

 # Restaurants App

-Small single page application made as part of the technical test of Welkhome tech for a junior frontend positon.
+Small single page application made as part of the "Welkhome tech´s" technical test for a junior frontend positon.
 The user can choose from a list of restaurants and select a date and time to make a reservation.
 If there is a reservation made, information with the reservation data will be displayed and a button to cancel the reservation will be shown.

 ### Try it